mbund/blog/src/content/blog/advanced-github.md

 curl https://github.com/mbund.keys >> ~/.ssh/authorized_keys
 ```

-The format that the endpoint hosts is one key per line, exactly like `authorized_keys`.
+It is formatted as one key per line, exactly like `authorized_keys`.
 In fact, this is what the Ubuntu Server installer is doing when you select `Github` from `Import SSH identity`.

 <img alt="Ubuntu server installation on Profile setup screen showing the Import SSH Identity prompt" src="/assets/advanced-github/ubuntu-server-install.png">